cr7799/c2-framework/README.md

 **Method A – Arduino BadUSB (fully automatic)**

-- Upload `arduino.txt` (or the equivalent `.ino` file) to an Arduino Leonardo, Micro, or compatible board.
+- Upload `arduino.ino` to an Arduino Leonardo, Micro, or compatible board.
 - Edit the IP address inside the sketch to match your server (`192.168.1.53`).
 - Plug the Arduino into the target machine.
 It will wait 3 seconds, then inject all keystrokes to download and run the installer.
 No windows remain visible.